 You might have heard a lot of hype about intermittent fasting.
 Because this is probably one of the most talked-about diet plans right now.
 Intermittent fasting is a way of eating and fasting at specific periods during an entire day.
 Many celebrities shared their stories over Instagram and other social platforms about how intermittent fasting has made a big difference in their lives.

 There are different approaches to intermittent fasting.
 But there are commonly two very popular methods, including 16:8 and 5:2.
 If you follow the 16:8 routine, you need to squeeze all your meals into an 8-hour window and fast for the remaining 16 hours.
 5:2 approach is that you usually eat for 5 days and then fast for the rest two days.
+If you strive to take a bigger challenge, you can try Dry fasting which involves restricting food as well as water intake during the whole fasting window.

 But Why Would Someone Eat This Way?